nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Phone

 This is the phone number of the person to be recorded in the SectresBook.
+It is compulsory to declare this during initialisation<sup>[11](#glossary)</sup>.

 This property<sup>[11](#glossary)</sup> can be identified in the GUI<sup>[4](#glossary)</sup> by the icon of a mobile phone.